UliBartels/RSP_final_project/README.md

 ```

 ### Turtlebot3 PC Setup Requirements
-Here are some essential packages that needs to be installed on your PC.
+Here are some essential packages that needs to be installed on your PC (NOT ON Waffle or Burger!).

 1. Install Cartographer